 The above risks may affect income and expenses, or the value of its financial instruments of the Company.
-The objective of the Management of the Company for market risk is to maintain this risk within acceptable parameters, while optimising returns.
+The objective of the Management for market risk is to maintain this risk within acceptable parameters, while optimising returns.
 The Company exposure to, and the Management of these risks is explained below: